hydrosolutions/SAPPHIRE_Forecast_Tools/doc/deployment.md

 Make sure the image and tool names in bat/configuration.bat are correct for the host machine.
 For example, if you are using a different image name, you will have to replace fcconfig in line 1 with your image name.
 If you have changed the port number in the run command, you will have to change the port number in line 2 of bat/configuration.bat.

 Create a shortcut to bat/configuration_dashboard/configuration.bat on your desktop.
-You can edit the icon of the shortcut by opening the preferences.
+You can edit the icon of the shortcut by opening the preferences and selecting the icon available at bat/configuration_dashboard/Station.ico.

+Now you're done!
 Double click the shortcut to open the dashboard in a browser window.

 ### Forecast dashboard
 ```bash